 - For this to work you will need to start tagging the links in all your emails so you know when people click (old emails too)

 This “Track Email Engagement Campaign” makes it possible, so long as you are placing the same tag on every link in every email, to start a timer on every click of a link, and over time, you can tell how long it’s been since any given contact clicked on any of your links in any campaign.

 Think of it: This campaign allows you to know how long it’s been since a certain contact clicked on a link any of your email communication.
 This is a very powerful campaign.

 Lead scoring in Infusionsoft by Keap helps you tell which leads are most likely to buy but it is only as good as your understanding of your marketing process.
 Use the above suggestions as a starting point and work your way to success.

-Clay Harper has been helping small business succeed with Infusionsoft by Keap for four years.
+Clay Harper has been helping small businesses succeed with Infusionsoft by Keap for four years.
 Before that, he was a sales and technology trainer sent to fun and exciting places.
 Clay started out helping new Infusionsoft by Keap users, but now works exclusively with businesses that struggle to make Infusionsoft by Keap work for their business.
 In his spare time, he uses Infusionsoft by Keap for his honey business and is a very accomplished beekeeper.